bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 ##### Example: sending a socket object[\#](https://nodejs.org/dist/v16.13.1/docs/api/all.html#child_process_example-sending-a-socket-object)

 Similarly, the `sendHandler` argument can be used to pass the handle of a socket to the child process.
-The example below spawns two children that each handle connections with “normal” or “special” priority:
+The example below spawns two children that each handle connections with "normal” or "special” priority:

     const { fork } = require('child_process');
     const normal = fork('subprocess.js', ['normal']);